 Our Vision, Goal, Beliefs and Values

 Aldridge Education is a Multi-Academy Trust, established by the Aldridge Foundation to fulfil the Aldridge ambition of growth through education.
-There are currently seven schools within the multi-academy trust, with Aldridge Education also sponsoring an academy school and co-sponsoring two University Technical Colleges.
+There are currently eight schools within the multi-academy trust, with Aldridge Education also sponsoring an academy school and co-sponsoring a University Technical College.
 Sir Rod Aldridge was also the Founding Chair of Ada, the National College for Digital Skills, a new FE college whose development is being supported by Aldridge Education.

 Is that every student at an Aldridge school will achieve academically beyond initial personal expectations and prior attainment.
 Their learning and experiences in education will give them a wide perspective on the opportunities open to them and they will develop the practical skills to access every opportunity they want in life.